temporalio/documentation/docs-src/cloud/temporal-platform-limits-sheet.md

   - limits
 ---

+This section describes many of the default settings and limits that apply to associated parameters in Temporal Cloud.

+Some of these default limits are configurable by sending a [support ticket](/cloud/support#support-ticket) to our support team.

 ### What is the maximum length for identifiers?

 Identifiers such as Workflow Id, Workflow Type, and Task Queue names have a maximum length of 1000 characters in UTF-8 format.

-If needed, this default limit can be configured by initiating a [support ticket](https://chat.openai.com/cloud/support#support-ticket)
+This default limit is configurable by creating a [support ticket](/cloud/support#support-ticket).

 ### What is the gRPC limit for each message received?